There it was, in the news last week: the federal government in the United States had set up a website dedicated to UFO disclosure called “aliens.gov.”

 Will it settle a slew of questions?

-First and foremost, of course, a massive plethora onlookers will want to know if there is finally tangible proof of an alien presence or presences on earth.
+First and foremost, of course, a massive plethora of onlookers will want to know if there is, finally, tangible proof of an alien presence or presences on earth.

-If so, they will want to see it.
-If so, how many alien races have visited?
+If so, they will want to see it or them.

-If so: Is more than one alien race visiting?
-Is there contact?
+Has there truly been contact?
 Have there been (as has also been alleged since the days of Eisenhower) actual communication?
-(And if so, of course: what has been said?)
+(And if so, of course: what has been said and is more than one alien race visiting?)

-Is it true the Vatican once held custody over the remains of an alien craft that according to legend crashed in Italy in 1933 during the reign of Mussolini and was taken into possession by the Vatican after that dictator fell, then handed over to the U.S?
+Questions, questions.
+Is it true that in 1933, long before Roswell, an alien craft crashed in Italy and was taken into possession by the Vatican after Mussolini fell from power, then was handed over to the U.S?

 If they exist, are they like us?
 Or are the aliens automatons?

-The key word was in what President Trump uttered when first announcing that the U.S. military would begin the disclose what it alleged possesses.
+The key word was in what President Trump uttered when first announcing that the U.S. military would begin to disclose what it allegedly possesses.

 That word (or rather phrase) was “very complicated.”